What is Tekturna HCT?

 benazepril (Lotensin), captopril (Capoten, Capozide), enalapril (Vasotec, Vasoretic), fosinopril (Monopril), lisinopril (Prinivil, Zestoretic, Zestril), moexipril (Uniretic, Univasc), perindopril (Aceon), quinapril (Accupril, Accuretic), ramipril (Altace), or trandolapril (Mavik, Tarka).

-To make sure you can safely take Tekturna HCT, tell your doctor if you have any of these other conditions:
+To make sure Tekturna HCT is safe for you, tell your doctor if you have:

 low or high levels of potassium in your blood;